RichardRosenblat/anima-engine-docs/vision.md

 Perfect memory is not the same as meaningful memory.

-DAUGHTER is not designed to remember everything — she is designed to remember **what matters**.
+ANIMA is not designed to remember everything — she is designed to remember **what matters**.

 Continuity is achieved through: